aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-For the description of this property, please see [getViewPanelScrollLeft()](../../com.aspose.gridweb/mainweb\#getViewPanelScrollLeft--)
+Sets the position of the scroll bar of the grid's view panel.

 **Parameters:**
 | Parameter | Type | Description |